 If you are currently considering changing careers, you’re not alone.
 Recent data from the Bureau of Labor Statistics shows that over 6 million people decided to change occupations in 2017.
 There are several steps you can take to determine when and how to make a successful career change.

 A career change will usually involve researching new career paths, assessing your current skills, and finding opportunities that fit well with your lifestyle.
-In this guide, we’ll outline several steps to while making a career change.
+In this article, we’ll outline several steps to consider while making a career change.

 Deciding to change careers

 As you consider making a change, it can be helpful to reflect on things you’ve liked and disliked about your previous positions.
 Start by creating two lists: One for what you don’t like about your current career and another for what you want in a new position.
 It might also be helpful to organize the items in both lists by how important they are to your career goals.

 For example, your two lists might look like this:

 Long hours and low pay